 The following will help prevent flies from invading your home.

 - Keep all trash pails, garbage bins, recycle bins, vents, drains, and drain traps disinfected.

 - All counters and floors should be cleaned daily.

 - Food and other organic material should be refrigerated or sealed when not in use.

 - Vents, doors, and windows should be screened and properly sealed to prevent flies from entering your home or business.

-Using an all natural insecticide throughout your home will keep flies at bay.
+Using a naturally sourced insecticides throughout your home will keep flies at bay.
 The following video outlines how to properly use Cedarcide Original as a preventative measure.